Swan maiden: Bulgaria

-The counterpart to the Swan Maiden in the Bulgarian tale corpus is the Samodiva: ambivalent (both helpful and malevolent) ethereal maidens of great beauty, who appear in mountains and forests near water courses.
-Their robes or wings can be stolen by humans to entrap them in the mortal realm.
+The counterpart to the Swan Maiden in the Bulgarian tale corpus is the Samodiva, an ambivalent (both helpful and malevolent) ethereal maiden of great beauty who appears in mountains and forests near watercourses.
+Humans can steal their robes or wings to entrap them in the mortal realm.
 As such, the international type ATU 400, "The Man on a Quest for the Lost Wife", is known in the Bulgarian Folktale Catalogue, organized by Liliana Daskalova, as "Самодива-Невяста" ("The Samodiva Bride").

-In a Bulgarian folk song, The Samodiva married against her will, three girls, not related to each other, doff their magical garments to bathe, but are seen by a shepherd that takes their clothing.
-Each girl separately try to plead and convince the youth to return the clothing.
+In a Bulgarian folk song, The Samodiva married against her will, three girls, not related to each other, doff their magical garments to bathe, but are seen by a shepherd who takes their clothing.
+Each girl tried separately to plead and convince the youth to return the clothing.
 He does so – but only to the first two; the third maiden he chose to wed after she revealed she was an only child.
-After the wedding, the village insists she dances for the amusement of everyone else, but the samodiva says she cannot dance without her garment.
+After the wedding, the village insists that she dance for everyone's amusement, but the samodiva says she cannot dance without her garment.
 Once her husband delivers her the clothing, she flies away.